loonghao/rez-lsp-server/README.md

    - Check the "Rez LSP" output channel for error messages
    - Verify the `rezLsp.serverPath` setting points to the correct executable
    - Ensure the LSP server binary has execute permissions
+   - Use `Rez LSP: Restart Server` command to restart the server
+   - Check the status bar for server status indicators

 2. **No Code Completion**:
    - Verify `REZ_PACKAGES_PATH` environment variable is set